Liger: Records

 Hercules, the largest non-obese liger, is recognised by the Guinness Book of World Records as the largest living cat on Earth, weighing 418.2 kg.
-Hercules was featured on the Today Show, Good Morning America, Anderson Cooper 360, Inside Edition, and in a Maxim article in 2005, when he was only three years old and already weighed 408.25 kg.
+Hercules was featured on the Today Show, Good Morning America, Anderson Cooper 360, Inside Edition, and in a Maxim article in 2005, when he was only three years old and already weighed 408 kg.

 The Valley of the Kings Animal Sanctuary in Wisconsin had a male liger named Nook who weighed over 550 kg.

-To compare, the records for the lion and tiger in captivity are under 1100 lbs.
+To compare, the records for the lion and tiger in captivity are under 500 kg.

 Health and longevity

 Though ligers typically have a life expectancy of between 13 and 18 years, they are occasionally known to live into their 20s.
 A ligress named Shasta was born at the Hogle Zoo in Salt Lake City on 14 May 1948 and died in 1972 at age 24.
 Nook, a liger at a facility in Wisconsin, died in 2007, at 21 years old.
 Hobbs, a male liger at the Sierra Safari Zoo in Reno, Nevada, lived to almost 15 years of age before succumbing to liver failure, and weighed 450 kg.